 In the network, if the last MM connection is released by its user, the MM sublayer may decide to release the RR connection.
 The RR connection may be maintained by the network, e.g. in order to establish another MM connection.

 If the RR connection is not released within a given time controlled by the timer T3240 or T3241, the mobile station shall abort the RR connection.
 In both cases, either after a RR connection release triggered from the network side or after a RR connection abort requested by the MS-side, the MS shall return to MM IDLE state; the service state depending upon the current update status as specified in subclause 4.2.3.
+If the UE determines a service state in which a Location Update procedure is required, the UE shall reset the location update attempt counter and immediately start the Location Updating procedure as specified in subclause 4.4.4.

 * * * First Change * * * *